wesleywerner/dregosadv/docs/design.md

 * Try get oil on inventory items, and examining oily things descriptions
 * Change the win condition to when you get in the canoe with the treasure
 * Returning to the canoe, if you had caught the fish, you find it cooking over a fire
-* You can put the yam in the fire to roast it
+* Add more things you can Show to Rom.
+* Add SCORE to the help topics.
 * Research puzzles.
 Consult the journal more.
-* Add more things you can Show to Rom.
-* Add SCORE to the help topics.
 * Fill the journal with notes
 * Quotes in journal entries.
 * Optimize entry descriptions for all rooms